 Few things to note around Delivery Controls

-- Delivery controls are applicable at a device level and hence for one user who is logged with the same user unique id on two different devices, the delivery controls will be applied separately.
+- Delivery controls are applicable at a device level and hence for one user who has logged in with the same user unique id on two different devices, the delivery controls will be applied separately.

 - For User 1 who is logged in on an Android device and an iOS device, the mobile in-app campaign will be shown for 2 times on each device individually.

-- If the user logs out or clears the device cache, the delivery controls are reset and the user will be evaluated for the delivery controls from the beginning after this logout / cache clear.
+- If the user logs out or clears the device cache, the delivery controls are reset and the user will be evaluated for the delivery controls from the beginning after this logout/cache clears.

 Once started, for the campaign to start getting displayed, below are the dependencies -

 - Internet Connectivity plays a crucial role in mobile in-app and on-site messaging campaign rendering.
-A poor internet connectivity may delay the campaign rendering by delaying the template fetch from moengage, image download delays or failures.
+Poor internet connectivity may delay the campaign rendering by delaying the template fetch from MoEngage, image download delays, or failures.